-- serialisation can be parametrised such that logical entities are mapped to target-specific ones (e.g. target-specific list syntax, see also §7.4) - Such parametrisations can involve references to a target-specific standard library (e.g. using the Haskell Maybe type instead of the HOL option type); if such are used, the corresponding identifiers (in our example, Maybe, Nothing and Just) also have to be considered reserved. - Even more, the user can enrich the library of the target-language by providing code snippets ("includes") which are prepended to any generated code (see §7.6); this typically also involves further reserved identifiers.
+- Such parametrisations can involve references to a target-specific standard library (e.g. using the Haskell Maybe type instead of the HOL option type); if such are used, the corresponding identifiers (in our example, Maybe, Nothing and Just) also have to be considered reserved. - Even more, the user can enrich the library of the target-language by providing code snippets ("includes") which are prepended to any generated code (see §7.6); this typically also involves further reserved identifiers.